Learn about requirements and processes for earning AOA continuing medical education.

 Physicians may receive credit for their participation in the following areas:

-Category 1-B will be granted to osteopathic physicians who educate and participate in patient care in non-administrative hospital department staff activities to include care based committees such as critical care committee, utilization review, pharmacy and therapeutics, patient safety, tumor board, morbidity and mortality, or any other patient care oriented committee designed to improve patient care.
+Category 1-B will be granted to physicians who educate and participate in patient care in non-administrative hospital department staff activities to include care based committees, such as critical care committee, utilization review, pharmacy and therapeutics, patient safety, tumor board, morbidity and mortality, or any other patient care oriented committee designed to improve patient care.
 A maximum of 5 CME can be earned per 3-year AOA CME cycle.

-The Council on Continuing Medical Education may recognize non-osteopathic specialty or subspecialty programs that would otherwise qualify as Category 2-A credit for Category 1-B credit, when there is essentially no equivalent course content available within the osteopathic profession.
+The Bureau of Osteopathic Specialists may recognize non-osteopathic specialty or subspecialty programs that would otherwise qualify as Category 2-A credit for Category 1-B credit, when there is essentially no equivalent course content available within the osteopathic profession.
 Credit for such programs will be applied to all physicians in that specialty or subspecialty who participate in the course.

 The applicant should be aware that this request will be forwarded to the specialty affiliate to verify that similar programs and/or lectures have not been or are not being offered by an AOA-accredited CME provider.

 The AOA performs reviews of non-osteopathic courses as a member service.
 Nonmembers may request AOA Category 1-B credit for non-osteopathic sponsored CME programs by following the same procedure outline, along with payment of a fee for each program submitted for review.

 AOA Category 2-A credits will be granted to individuals who complete the following activities: